basecamp/policies/privacy/index.md

 We also store information you may volunteer, for example, written responses to surveys.
 If you agree to a customer interview, we may ask for your permission to record the conversation for future reference or use.
 We will only do so with your express consent.

-### How we approach mobile app permissions

-We offer optional desktop and mobile apps for some of our products.
-Because of how the platforms are designed, our apps typically must request your consent before accessing contacts, calendar, camera, and other privacy-sensitive features of your device.
-Consent is always optional and our apps will function without it, though some features may be unavailable.
-There are a few exceptions, for example:

-* Our iOS apps will ask for permission to use push notifications upon first sign-in.
-* Android apps do not require permission to send push notifications.
-* For our Basecamp 2 app on Android 5, the OS will prompt for permission upon installation to read and write to your device files so that you can select attachments from your device to upload to the app, and can download files from the app to your device.

 ## When we access or share your information

 **To provide products or services you’ve requested**.
 We use some third-party subprocessors to help run our applications and provide the Services to you.
 You can view the third-party subprocessors we use for each of our products: [Basecamp](basecamp-subprocessors/index.md), [HEY](hey-subprocessors/index.md), [Highrise](highrise-subprocessors/index.md), [Campfire](campfire-subprocessors/index.md), [Backpack](backpack-subprocessors/index.md).
 We also use third-party processors for other business functions such as managing newsletter subscriptions, sending customer surveys, and providing our company storefront.
 You can view the list at [Company processors](company-processors/index.md).